jeffpar/pcjs/tools/pc/README.md

     load a: --path /diskettes/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json
     load a: --path https://diskettes.pcjs.org/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json

+and if the file name ends with a `.json` or `.img` extension, then `--path` is assumed.
+Just be sure to wrap the entire file name with quotes if it contains spaces; eg:

+    load a: "my disk image.json"

 Note that the `load` command is also available from `pc.js` command mode, which you access by pressing CTRL-D.  Type "help" at the `>>` command mode prompt for list of all available commands.